is an Associate Professor and Deputy Chair of English at Hostos Community College, part of the City University of New York.

 Current Projects

-She is currently completing her first book, which tracks the development of the guidebook genre alongside Catholic Emancipation in Great Britain and Ireland during the late-eighteenth and nineteenth century.
-For more information, click here.
+Her first monograph, which tracks the development of the guidebook genre alongside Catholic Emancipation in Great Britain and Ireland during the late-eighteenth and nineteenth century, is in want of a publisher.

 Teaching